The Protectors: Production

-The theme tune of the series, "Avenues and Alleyways", was a minor hit for Tony Christie (and was successfully revived by Christie in the 2000s, thanks in part to its use in the soundtrack to the film Love, Honour and Obey).
+The theme tune of the series, "Avenues and Alleyways" was performed by singer Tony Christie.

 This was the first Anderson series not to feature music composed by Barry Gray.

 Courtfield Mews, London SW5 was used as the filming location for The Protectors headquarters.

 In Germany the series was known as Kein Pardon für Schutzengel (meaning "No Mercy for Guardian Angels") and in France as Poigne de fer et séduction ("Iron Fist and Seduction").
-This highlights another snag which bedevilled the show: its English title, The Protectors, could imply that Robert Vaughn was playing a bodyguard, in a more serious version of the 1980s ITV show Minder, but very few of the episodes cast Vaughn's team in the role of bodyguards: hence the title made little sense, and was actually misleading for casual viewers.
-(A similar issue relates to the title of the TV series, The Avengers; beyond a story arc at the very beginning of the series in 1961, the lead characters were primarily investigators and rarely actually "avenged" anyone.)
+This highlights another snag which bedevilled the show: its English title, The Protectors, could imply that Robert Vaughn was playing a bodyguard, in a more serious version of the 1980s ITV show Minder.

-In South Africa, the series was dubbed into Afrikaans as Die Beskermers (the literal translation of The Protectors) and was popular on the fledgling South African Broadcasting Corporation.
+In South Africa, the series was dubbed into Afrikaans as Die Beskermers (the literal translation of The Protectors) and was broadcast on the South African Broadcasting Corporation.

 As was the case for most of Anderson's series, in the United States the series was not broadcast on network television, but aired instead in first-run syndication.
 This made it more difficult for the show to make any impact in America, despite its popular American star, and this hurt its overseas sales.

 Actor relationships

 According to Robert Vaughn's autobiography, there were many problems between the actor and both the show's financier, Lew Grade, and its co-producer, Gerry Anderson.
-Anderson claimed in his own autobiography that Vaughn acted like a Hollywood prima donna and refused to get along with the other actors; but John Hough (who directed several episodes, and the opening title sequence of the series) had many more problems with Vaughn's business partner, Sherwood Price, than with Vaughn himself.
-Vaughn claimed that he felt the series was "tasteless junk", and that he could not understand the scripts either before or during shooting.
+John Hough (who directed several episodes, and the opening title sequence of the series) had many more problems with Vaughn's business partner, Sherwood Price, than with Vaughn himself.

+Vaughn said that he felt the series was "tasteless junk", and that he could not understand the scripts either before or during shooting.
+In a 1972 interview with The New York Times, he criticised the writing and casting, and said that The Protectors had failed to live up to his expectations, describing the production as "much below the American standard".
+He added that the series "may have the redeeming feature of any escapist entertainment, that you can sit down for 22 minutes and watch people in pretty clothes run around shooting guns and so get your mind off your personal problems.
+If that's redemptive, it has that quality."

 Vaughn was given the opportunity to direct one episode himself—number 23 in production order, "It Could Be Practically Anywhere on the Island".
 On this production he met actress Linda Staab; they married three years later, and remained married until his death 42 years later in 2016.
-Although Vaughn had a better relationship with Grade, the mogul called "It Could Be Practically..." the worst episode he had ever seen of anything; Vaughn himself was less than fond of it.
+Although Vaughn had a better relationship with Grade, the mogul called "It Could Be Practically Anywhere on the Island" the worst episode he had ever seen of anything.

-Anderson's relationship with series regular Tony Anholt was a more positive one, and a few years later he cast the actor as Tony Verdeschi in the second series of Space: 1999.